Fasciation: Cause

 Fasciation can be caused by hormonal imbalances in the meristematic cells of plants, which are cells where growth can occur.
 Fasciation can also be caused by random genetic mutation.
 Bacterial and viral infections can also cause fasciation.
-The bacterial phytopathogen Rhodococcus fascians has been demonstrated as one cause of fasciation, such as in sweet pea (Lathyrus odoratus) plants, but many fasciated plants have tested negative for the bacteria in studies, hence bacterial infection is not an exclusive causation.
+The bacterial phytopathogen Rhodococcus fascians has been demonstrated as one cause of fasciation, such as in sweet pea (Lathyrus odoratus) plants, and in lilies (Lilium longiflorum), but many fasciated plants have tested negative for the bacteria in studies, hence bacterial infection is not an exclusive causation.

 Additional environmental factors that can cause fasciation include fungi, mite or insect attack and exposure to chemicals.
 General damage to a plant's growing tip and exposure to cold and frost can also cause fasciation.
 Some plants, such as peas and cockscomb Celosia, may inherit the trait.

 Genetic fasciation is not contagious, but infectious fasciation can be spread from infected plants to others from contact with wounds on infected plants, and from water that carries the bacteria to other plants.

 Occurrence

-Although fasciation is rare overall, it has been observed in over 100 vascular plant families, including members of the genera Acer, Aloe, Acanthosicyos, Cannabis, Celosia, Cycas, Delphinium, Digitalis, Echinacea, Euphorbia, Forsythia, Glycine max (specifically, soybean plants), Primula, Iochroma, Prunus, Salix, and many genera of the cactus family, Cactaceae.
+Although fasciation is rare overall, it has been observed in over 100 vascular plant families, including members of the genera Acer, Aloe, Acanthosicyos, Cannabis, Celosia, Cycas, Delphinium, Digitalis, Echinacea, Echinopsis, Euphorbia, Forsythia, Glycine max (specifically, soybean plants), Primula, Iochroma, Prunus, Salix, and many genera of the cactus family, Cactaceae.
 Cresting results in undulating folds instead of the typical "arms" found on mature saguaro cactus.